serenatoon/RFC913-SFTP/readme.md

 - Whenever a `-` response is received from the server, the connection will be aborted.
 Both programs must be executed again.
 - Runs on `localhost`; port `6789`.
 - Examples show user input prefixed with `$`.
 This is for display purposes and should not be included in your input.
-- 'Current directory' refers to the currently-assigned directory.
+- 'Current directory'/'current working directory' refers to the currently-assigned directory.
 Before a `CDIR` command is run, this refers to `res/server/` on the server side, and `res/client/` on the client side.
 - When a directory/file is specified, it should be relative to the 'current directory'.
+- If not logged in, only commands `USER`, `ACCT`, `PASS` can be specified.

 ### Logging in
 There are currently 3 accounts for testing, stored in `res/users.json`: